Find out how you can get involved with the Ottawa Fringe Festival!

 Or schedule a call / book a meeting with Ottawa Fringe Executive and Artistic Director, Alain Richer (director@ottawafringe.com).

-We’re opening submissions for both the 2026 and 2027 festivals.
+Submissions are open for the 2027 festival.
 If your show is ready for the stage or currently touring, submit for 2026.
 If your show needs more development time but would benefit from early programming (perhaps helping you secure further funding), apply for 2027.

 Deadline for 2026 consideration is April 18.